emilykroberts/IDSurrogacy/README.md

 This R code provides functions to produce simulation studies as described and shown in Surrogacy Validation for Time-to-Event Outcomes with Illness-Death Frailty Models.

+This package can be installed using the following R code:

+devtools::install_github("emilykroberts/IDsurrogacy", build = TRUE, build_opts = c())
+library(IDsurrogacy)
+utils::browseVignettes('IDsurrogacy')

 ### Resources

 * [Ask a question/Open an issue: coming soon](https://github.com/emilykroberts) (GitHub issues for bug reports, feature requests)